The Tramways of

 United States.
 International Trade Office.
 Industrial Reference Service, vol. 4, part 1, no. 2 (February 1946).
 A 1945 transportation survey describes the operation and finances of the "Medellín Street Railway".

-E. Livrado Ospina.
+E. Livardo Ospina.
 Una Vida, Una Lucha, Una Victoria: Monografía Histórica de las Empresas y Servicios Públicos de Medellín.
 Medellín, 1966.
 Tramway history, pp. 136-143, says that the system closed in 1946!
 (It closed in 1951.)
 The photograph of the Envigado line shown above was copied from an illustration opposite p.
 190.

 Colombia.
 Departamento Nacional de Estadística.
 Medellín en Cifras: Ciudad tricentenaria, 1675-1975.
 Bogotá, 1976.
 "Movimiento del Tranvía Municipal desde su Inauguración", p.
 246, records system size, rolling stock and passengers carried from 1921 to 1951.
 Confirmation that the system closed in the latter year.